uptane/pures/pure1.md

 The more focused the PURE, the more successful it tends to be.
 The Steering Committee reserves the right to reject PUREs if they appear too unfocused or too broad.
 If in doubt, split your PURE into several well-focused ones.

 Each PURE MUST have a champion -- someone who writes the PURE using the style and format described below, shepherds the discussions in the appropriate forums, and attempts to build community consensus around the idea.
 The PURE champion (a.k.a.
-Author) SHOULD first attempt to ascertain whether the idea is PURE-able.
+Author) SHOULD first attempt to ascertain whether the idea is feasible and beneficial to the Standard.
 Posting to the Uptane [issue tracker](https://github.com/uptane/uptane-standard/issues)  or the [Uptane mailing list](https://groups.google.com/g/uptane-standards) are good ways to go about this.

 ## Submitting a PURE

 Once the champion has asked the Uptane community whether an idea has any chance of acceptance, a draft PURE SHALL be presented as a [pull request](https://github.com/uptane/pures/pulls) to the PUREs repository.
 The draft MUST be written in  the style described below, or it will immediately fail review.

 Once a submission is approved for inclusion in the PURE repository, the repository maintainers will assign it a number, mark its status as "Draft", and merge the initial draft.
 The maintainers will not unreasonably deny Draft status to a PURE.
-Reasons for denying a PURE at this stage include duplication of effort, being technically unsound, not providing proper motivation or addressing backwards compatibility, or not in keeping with the Uptane philosophy.
+Reasons for denying a PURE at this stage include a fundamentally unsound technology base, duplication of effort, weak or insufficient motivation, backwards compatibility issues, or a submission that is simply not in keeping with the Uptane philosophy.
 Members of the Uptane community may be consulted during the approval phase, with the Steering Committee as the final arbiter of the  draft's viability as a PURE.

 As updates are necessary, the PURE author can submit new versions by opening additional [pull requests](https://github.com/uptane/pures/pulls) against the repository.